crate/crate-pdo/README.rst

 |

-The CrateDB PDO adapter is a a CrateDB_ specific database driver implementation of the PDO_ API.
+The CrateDB PDO adapter is a CrateDB_ specific database driver implementation of the PDO_ API.

 This adapter allows you to use the standardized PDO API you're already familiar